TehMuffinMoo/ibPS/docs/Examples/BloxOne DDI/Generate DHCP Report.md

 function DHCP-Report {
     <#
     .SYNOPSIS
-        A simple script function designed to report on DHCP Utilization from BloxOne DDI
+        A simple script function designed to report on DHCP Utilization from Universal DDI

     .DESCRIPTION
         This function is used to create a DHCP Utilization report, with the Top X offenders listed.